TRotK/CarND-Traffic-Sign-Classifier/writeup_P2_Li.md

-For the last image, the model is relatively sure that this is a stop sign (probability of 0.999), and the image does contain a stop sign.
+For the last image, the model is fairly sure that this is a stop sign (probability of 0.999), and the image does contain a stop sign.
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|